Salaah01/django-form-creator/README.md

 A Django application that lets users create forms.
 This is achieved firstly setting up a form and form questions.
 The user is able to select the field type per question and thus create a form that supports various field types.

+Aside from the form fields, this application allows you to freely insert additional HTML components into the form.
+Examples of this are headers and paragraphs.
+It leverages [django-ckeditor](https://django-ckeditor.readthedocs.io/en/latest/) to enable rich text editing.

 ## Sections

 - [Django Form Creator](#django-form-creator)